Privacy basics and data breaches

 A data breach occurs when there is unauthorised access or disclosure, or loss of personal information held in your practice.
 This could be an email sent to the wrong person, a lost laptop containing patient information or your database being hacked.
 Prevention of data breaches is much better than dealing with them after the fact.
 Consider hiring an IT specialist to advise you on how to minimise your risks.

-Notifiable data breach changes to the Privacy Act (from February 2018) require you to investigate a data breach or suspected data breach, and decide if it is likely to result in serious harm to one or more individuals.
+The notifiable data breach scheme requires you to investigate a data breach or suspected data breach, and decide if it is likely to result in serious harm to one or more individuals.
 You may be able to remediate the negative impact of the breach, for example by retrieving an email sent incorrectly or by having good security in place on a missing laptop.
 If not, you are obliged to notify the affected patients and the Office of the Australian Information Commissioner (OAIC).

 For more advice, call Avant’s Medico-legal Advisory Service on 1800 128 268.